 On November 17, 2015, Mr. Luckinbill was recognized by the City Council of Santa Clara for his years of service to the City.

 Mr. Luckinbill has been a committed supporter of community youth sports.
 Since 2000, he has served as a volunteer coach in the Palo Alto Babe Ruth League.
 The Babe Ruth program teaches skills, mental and physical development, a respect for the rules of the game, and basic ideals of sportsmanship and fair play.

 Before joining GCA Law Partners as a partner in 1995, Bob was an attorney at Wilson, Sonsini, Goodrich & Rosati in Palo Alto.
-During that time, his practice mirrored his current practice as he was involved in all aspects of that firm’s employment and general commercial litigation practices.
+During that time, he was involved in all aspects of that firm’s employment and general commercial litigation practices.
 In addition, Bob oversaw all aspects of discovery and fact finding in connection with a successful pro bono prisoner class action relating to California’s Pelican Bay State Prison.